I Walked with a Zombie

 1943, directed by Jacques Tourneur

-On the first morning of Betsy Connell’s employment at Fort Holland – the old sugar plantation on the Caribbean island of Saint Sebastian – the maid Alma wakes her up by squeezing her big toe.
+On the first morning of Betsy Connell’s employment at Fort Holland, the old sugar plantation on the Caribbean island of Saint Sebastian, the maid Alma wakes her up by squeezing her big toe.
 “I didn’t want to frighten you out of your sleep, miss, that’s why I touched you farthest from your heart.”
 Such gentleness is typical of I Walked with a Zombie, a movie usually counted as horror but which favors the spooky over the frightening.
 This gentleness extends in multiple directions, part of a strategy that enables the film to say things that could not normally be said in 1943.

-I Walked with a Zombie does not try to reverse prejudice merely by creating white villains and sympathetic black characters.
+I Walked with a Zombie does not try to reverse prejudice by creating white villains and sympathetic black characters.
 Doing that wouldn’t change a lot of minds.
 In fact the movie shows an advanced awareness of the mechanics of persuasion:

-1. At Mrs. Rand’s urging, Betsy Connell asks Paul Holland to leave the whiskey decanter off the dining table.
+- At Mrs. Rand’s urging, Betsy Connell asks Paul Holland to leave the whiskey decanter off the dining table.
 He refuses, saying it’s been there for generations, but at the next meal he’s changed his mind and ordered the decanter gone.

-2. After repeatedly begging a native mother to boil her baby’s drinking water, Mrs. Rand finally persuaded her by saying the god Shango would kill the evil spirits in the water if she boiled it.
+- After repeatedly begging a native mother to boil her baby’s drinking water, Mrs. Rand finally persuaded her by saying the god Shango would kill the evil spirits in the water if she boiled it.

-3. Betsy shows Alma that the easiest way to lead a horse is to turn your back to it.
+- Betsy shows Alma that the easiest way to lead a horse is to turn your back to it.
 “You can’t look at a horse and lead him at the same time.”

-These examples show how persuasion tends to work gently when it works at all.
-It leaves room for resistance, it respects the target’s original beliefs, and it leads by example.
+These examples show how persuasion works gently when it works at all.
+It leaves room for resistance, it respects the target’s beliefs, and it leads by example.
 All of the diegetic music in I Walked with a Zombie is a correlative to persuasion, always beckoning someone to another side.
 The voices on the schooner figuratively transport Betsy from Antigua to Saint Sebastian; the “jungle drums” summon workers to the sugar mill; the calypso singer brings three of the main characters together in the town square; the piano draws Betsy to her first romantic conversation with Paul; the voodoo chants pull Betsy and Jessica to the Houmfort; rhythmic music underscores the magic force of the voodoo doll pulling Jessica to to her merciful death; and the fishermen coax Jessica’s body out of the water with their low singing.

 I Walked with a Zombie invites us to think in new ways about our stereotypes, and it prepares us to shift our thinking by reminding us again and again that things may not be what they seem.
 The Caribbean appears beautiful, but Paul tells Betsy it’s not.
 The black workers cry at a birth and rejoice at a funeral.
 Betsy’s brioche looks like a giant meal but turns out to be full of air.
 Mrs. Rand seems like a rational and scientific woman, but she finds herself convinced by voodoo beliefs.
 The movie itself is ambiguous about the power of voodoo – Wesley stabs Jessica at the same moment that the sabreur stabs the voodoo doll.